AI-generated (Gemini Pro)

 What is the biggest Google Analytics GDPR risk?

 The biggest risk is loading or firing Google Analytics before the user has given consent.
-Many sites do this by default or via Google Tag Manager.
+Sites often do this by default or via Google Tag Manager.
 You must block GA until consent and then verify with a runtime test.

 Does a cookie banner make Google Analytics compliant?